corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-network/UAT.md

 Configuring the node includes:

-4.1. **Choosing an email address.** The email address should belong to a suitably authorised employee of the node operator organisation.
+  * **Choosing an email address** The email address should belong to a suitably authorised employee of the node operator organisation.
 The email address is only retained by the Operator for the purposes of contact in relation to identity checks and any administrative issues.
 It is not included in the certificate.

-4.2. **Choosing a Distinguished Name** A DN must be unique within Corda Network.
+  * **Choosing a Distinguished Name** A DN must be unique within Corda Network.
 The DN is comprised of separate fields as per the table below.
 Only O and OU are used for the identity uniqueness check, and the other fields are considered as attributes of the identity.

     All data fields must adhere to the following constraints:

     * Only uses Latin, common and inherited unicode scripts
     * Upper-case first letter
     * At least two letters
     * No leading or trailing whitespace
     * Does not include the following characters: , , = , $ , ” , ‘ ,
     * Is in NFKC normalization form
     * Does not contain the null character

 {{< table >}}